The World Socialist Web Site invites workers and other readers to contribute to this regular feature.

 While the current agreement expired in June 2021, the NTEU has dragged out the long-running pay dispute.
 RMIT has offered sub-inflation 3.5 percent annual wage rises and 13 percent superannuation.
 Management has demanded a new sessional staff category, increased teaching and work hours and changes to classification level testing.

-Educators want annual wage increases of 5 percent, reduced workloads, guaranteed secure jobs for current casual teachers and academic staff, 17 percent superannuation for all fixed term and continuing staff, equality of conditions for redundancy and disciplinary procedures for all Higher Education and Vocational Education staff.
+Educators want annual wage increases of 5 percent, reduced workloads, guaranteed secure jobs for current casual teachers and academic staff, 17 percent superannuation for all fixed term and continuing staff, and equality of conditions for redundancy and disciplinary procedures for all Higher Education and Vocational Education staff.

 NTEU members currently come under two enterprise agreements—the RMIT University Enterprise Agreement 2018 and RMIT Vocational Education Workplace Agreement 2019.
 RMIT management is refusing the union’s demand that all workers be covered by a single agreement.
 The NTEU has threatened to call another strike in August during the university’s Open Day.